Regulate for the future and cut interchange fees

 The Reserve Bank’s regulatory approach to the card payment system does not cater for technology advances such as contactless payments and mobile wallets.
 It needs to move on from yesterday’s battle to today’s reality.

-As outlined in our recent submission to the RBA, current regulation has become trapped in a circle of industry gaming, countered by new regulatory standards of increasing complexity and resulting in enforcement nightmares and new gaming.
+As outlined in our recent submission to the RBA (PDF), current regulation has become trapped in a circle of industry gaming, countered by new regulatory standards of increasing complexity and resulting in enforcement nightmares and new gaming.

 Technology advances such as contactless payments, mobile wallets and account-level processing have invalidated the RBA’s fundamental assumption that regulation could assure that price signals and merchant and consumer choices would enable a sufficiently competitive and effective market.